Charging a zero emission electric vehicle

 Queensland’s Electric Super Highway features more than 30 fast chargers from Coolangatta in the South, to Port Douglas in the North and west to Toowoomba.

-Another 18 chargers will be added in regional areas in 2022 enabling EV drivers to charge their way to Roma, Longreach, Mt Isa and beyond.
+Another 18 chargers will be added in regional areas in 2023 enabling ZEV drivers to charge their way to Roma, Longreach, Mt Isa and beyond.

-The public charging network is expanding quickly and soon EV drivers will also be able to charge at supermarkets, restaurants and public carparks.
+The public charging network is expanding quickly and soon ZEV drivers will also be able to charge at supermarkets, restaurants and public carparks.

 - Charging takes too long